 Note Regarding Realm:

-Per guidance from the HL7 Technical Steering Committee, this specification is being balloted as a U.S. Realm specification because its requirements were driven by the U.S. Standards and Interoperability Framework’s Health eDecisions initiative (www.healthedecisions.org).
+Per guidance from the HL7 Technical Steering Committee, this specification is being published as a U.S. Realm specification because its requirements were driven by the U.S. Standards and Interoperability Framework’s Health eDecisions initiative (www.healthedecisions.org).
 However, the underlying HL7 Decision Support Service standard is a Universal Realm standard, and the business requirements addressed by this implementation guide are thought to be similar in countries other than the U.S. Thus, it is anticipated that this implementation guide would provide a viable and useful interoperability solution for Decision Support Services in non-U.S. Realms.

 Moving forward, it is anticipated that future releases of the specification may be balloted in the Universal Realm following input from additional stakeholders outside of the U.S.